-Khailani had considered but dismissed the idea.
-“What’s the point of removing me from the team?
+Khailani had considered that but dismissed the idea.
+“What’s the point of removing me from the picture?
 I’m not even the main lookout.
 You three ran these operations long before I joined.
-If they wanted to interfere with the success rate, they’d be threatening you, Dean, and Talia or any other girl with more experience than me.
+If they wanted us to fail, they’d be threatening you, Dean, and Talia or any other girl with more experience than me.

 “Besides, you all swear by your own convictions too much to be swayed by whatever White Rabbit can offer you.
-I might not be as close to you guys as you are to each other, but it’s obvious to me.”
+I might not be as close to you guys as you are to each other, but even I could see that.”

 Khailani shrugged defeatedly.
 She wanted to go to bed.
-Force this day to end, so they can rob their targets tomorrow.
+Let this day finally end, so they can rob their targets tomorrow.

-She finished the water before heading back to the guest room.
-“You can do an internal investigation, Annice.
-It’s your group.
-Did White Rabbit set them up?
-I don’t know.
-But it makes no sense for it to be someone within the KVG.
-I’m the one who had original contact with White Rabbit.
+She finished the water and headed to the guest room.
+“You can do an internal search, Annice.
+It’s your team.
+I think this is all third party.
+Whether or not the real White Rabbit set them up, I don’t know.
+But it just doesn’t make sense for it to be someone within the KVG.
+I’m the one who had contact with White Rabbit.
 It must be him or someone he trusts with his secret.”

 Khailani covered Annice’s phone with her hand.
 “No!
 I’ll withdraw.
 If they want to use me to stop the whole operation, we won’t let them have the satisfaction.”

-Annice sighed and placed the phone down.
+Annice stared back at her and set the phone down.
 “I’ll give you a portion of my cut.
 It isn’t fair that you contributed a lot of your time and get nothing.”

 “Please.
 You have more mouths to feed,” Khailani said.